 Dublin to Howth Bus

 On our first day trip, we got from Dublin to Howth by bus – and the ride takes just about as long as the train.
-Dublin-Howth Bus H3 provides direct service from Dublin city center to Howth, with frequent weekday and Saturday departures (as well as Sundays, but on a limited schedule).
+Dublin-Howth Bus H3 provides direct service from Dublin city center to Howth, with frequent weekday and Saturday departures (as well as Sundays on a limited schedule).
 Use this link for Dublin Bus timetables.

 An adult ticket for the Dublin to Howth bus costs €2.60, but there is a reduced fare with the Leap Card and for children.
 The ride also takes about 30 minutes.

 Boat Trip to Howth, Ireland

-Just be aware, the schedule is limited, so you will want to plan in advance.
-Find schedules and info here.
+The boat ride to Howth is more of a scenic cruise than a direct route of transportation.
+You should also be aware that the schedule is limited, so you will want to plan in advance.
+Find schedules and more info on the Dublin Bay Cruises website.

 Things To Do in Howth, Ireland

 Our day trip to Howth, Ireland gave us a fresh perspective on the country.
-There is so much more to Ireland than just Dublin – and visiting Howth only made us want to see more!
-On a short trip to Dublin, visiting Howth is a perfect city escape to see just a sliver of the Irish coastline.
+There is so much more to Ireland than Dublin – and visiting Howth only made us want to see more!
+On a short trip to Dublin, visiting Howth is a perfect city break to see just a sliver of the Irish coastline.

 That said, there is not an extensively long list of Howth things to do.
 Outside of the peak summer travel months, it’s a sleepy fishing village, but the area is steeped in history with an abundance of beautiful nature.
-The two best things to do in Howth, Ireland are hiking the Howth Cliff Walk and exploring the quaint village.
+The two best things to do in Howth, Ireland are hiking the Howth Cliff Walk and exploring the quaint town.